maniankara/hyperledger-citizens-pulse/weekly_meeting_notes.md

 12.07.2020
 * Discuss about the release 0.1, what needs to be included, timeline etc.
 * Final submission - blog, white paper etc.
+* Try to deploy our solution on atleast 1 cloud vendor with HF managed service

 05.07.2020